lluon/10_health_33830546/README.md

 ## OVERVIEW

-The NHS Physio Hub is a dynamic web application developed as the core practical case study for the second-year Creative Computing course at Goldsmiths.
-Its primary objective is to prototype a functional, real-world solution for the health sector, specifically addressing delays in non-urgent NHS physiotherapy waiting lists.

-The application serves as a clinic management system with three key roles: Patient (e.g., sandroverrone), Therapist (e.g., dave_rowland), and Admin (e.g., gold).
-Patients register to submit illness reports, which physiotherapists review and triage.
-The system enables therapists to prescribe structured exercise plans, stored as JSON objects, which patients access in their personalised dashboards, complete with timers and checklists, effectively automating the delivery of standardised, non-urgent rehabilitation advice.
+The NHS PhysioHUB is a web application prototype developed for the Dynamic Web Applications module at Goldsmiths, University of London.
+It simulates a physiotherapy clinic management system aimed at reducing delays in non-urgent NHS physiotherapy referrals.
+Patients register, submit illness descriptions, and receive personalised exercise plans prescribed by therapists.
+Therapists review patient reports, assign customised exercises, and trigger confirmation notifications.
+Admins manage user accounts.
+The app uses role-based access, secure authentication, and a relational MySQL database with JSON for flexible prescriptions.
+It demonstrates full-stack Node.js/Express development with EJS templating.

 ##  Project Structure